At St. Peter O’Brien Law Offices, P.C, we specialize in safeguarding both your loved ones and your assets.

 No, there are several factors related to tax planning – the value of your investment assets may increase; you may receive insurance proceeds; or inherit assets during your life that could change the value of your estate.

-An Irrevocable Trust is created during your lifetime and cannot be changed.
+An irrevocable trust is created during your lifetime and cannot be changed.
 These trusts are generally used to accomplish a specific tax or estate planning goal.

 A Revocable Trust can be amended or revoked by the person that created it (the “Settlor”).
 This type of trust becomes irrevocable upon the death of its Settlor.
 An irrevocable trust cannot be changed after it is signed.